 Chelsea finally put the match to bed on 67 minutes with a glorious free kick from Marcos Alonso.
 The Spaniard whipped his free kick into the top right corner with Boruc frozen to his line, giving Chelsea the three points.

 Next on the horizon for Chelsea is a trip to Old Trafford and another meeting with a Manchester United side that are desperate for a victory in their bid for a top-four spot.
-If you fancy a bet on Chelsea winning their 5th Premier League title, you can bet on the next Chelsea game for free at betfreebets.uk.
+If you fancy a bet on Chelsea winning their 5th Premier League title, you can bet on the next Chelsea game at SmartBets.com.